Bergen County NJ Divorce Mediation Attorneys

-Before making a decision with regard to mediation, there are a number of significant questions to ask yourself, keeping in mind that your specific circumstances, goals, and priorities will have a dramatic impact on the favorability of mediation as an divorce resolution alternative.
+Before considering mediation, there are some significant questions you have to ask yourself, keeping in mind that your specific circumstances, goals, and priorities will have a dramatic impact on the favorability of mediation as a divorce resolution alternative.
 Among the most important questions to address are:

 - What is the current level of discord between you and your spouse?
-If the two of you are engaged on reasonable terms and open to cooperating throughout the divorce process, mediation can provide an ideal solution to reaching agreement.
+If the two of you are on reasonable terms and open to cooperating throughout the divorce process, mediation can provide an ideal means to reach an agreement.

 - How important is time efficiency for your divorce?
 Courtroom litigation can be slow to begin and slow to proceed, with backlogs of cases on the court’s docket that delay your ability to even begin divorce proceedings.
 Mediation represents a significantly more expedient alternative.